Cancer diagnostics

 • Staffing levels have not risen in line with demand and pathology services are unable to recruit to vacant posts.
 It can take up to 15 years to train a pathologist.

-• It is anticipated that a third of consultant histopathologists will retire in the next five years.
+• It is anticipated that a third of Consultant Cellular Pathologists will retire in the next five years.
 And there are not enough trainee doctors in post to fill this gap.

 With an ageing population and a predicted sharp rise in the number of people who will develop cancer at some point in their lives, pressure on already-stretched pathology services will also increase.